 Plateau offers liveliness and luxury in the centre of London’s business district, Canary Wharf | Courtesy of Plateau Restaurant

-Sitting proudly on the cusp of Canada Place in Canary Wharf, Plateau restaurant boasts a quintessential view of the cityscape.
-The restaurant is subdivided into a formal main space and a more relaxed grill area.
-Take your companion out on to one of the restaurant’s two outdoor terraces and enjoy the bustling city breeze.
-Plateau’s delicious variety of dishes is more than a match for the fabulous view: try the roast Yorkshire Moors grouse served with game chips and covered in watercress and red wine sauce.
-For the inquisitive diner, there is a six course tasting menu, carefully constructed by head chef, Daniel McGarey.
+Sitting on the border of Canada Place in Canary Wharf, Plateau boasts a truly sensational view of the cityscape.
+The restaurant features two dining rooms: one more formal main space for fine dining, and a more relaxed grill area.
+Take your companion out onto one of the restaurant’s two outdoor terraces and look out to the bustling city below.
+Plateau’s variety of delicious dishes is more than a match for the fabulous views – try the roast Yorkshire Moors grouse served with game chips and covered in watercress and a red-wine sauce.

 Nestled in the hallowed halls of the Royal Festival Hall, located on the South Bank, is Skylon.
 Its position on the third floor and the vast floor-to-ceiling windows offer stunning views across the Thames and towards the city.
 Skylon serves a host of inventive, luxurious dishes – such as the dry-aged fillet of beef with black garlic, parsnips and bone marrow – which look ornate on the plate but pack a punch in terms of flavour.
 If you fancy a truly special night out in the West End, the restaurant also offers pre- and post-theatre dining options.